robj3d3/robj3d3.github.io/pages/about.md

 Hi I'm **{{ site.author.name }}** :wave:,<br>

-A first year Computer Science student studying at the University of Birmingham.
+A second year Computer Science student studying at the University of Birmingham.
 I'm currently <strong>Socials Rep</strong> for the University's Computer Science Society (<strong>CSS</strong>) as a part of the <strong>2020/21</strong> committee.
 I'm also the <strong>Undergraduate Computer Science School Rep</strong> for the 2020/21 academic year, and so if you have any questions about or feedback for the School, please get in touch with me!<br>

 My passions include programming (and maintaining my projects), attending hackathons, and listening to various genres of music from indie and rap to hip hop.<br>